![]() |

 The process relative system current time can be obtained by calling

-<process_system_cpu_clock> time_point; static constexpr bool is_steady = true; static time_point now( system::error_code & ec = system::throws ); };
+class process_system_cpu_clock { public: typedefnanosecondsduration; typedef duration::rep rep; typedef duration::period period; typedef chrono::time_point<process_system_cpu_clock> time_point; static constexpr bool is_steady = true; static time_point now( system::error_code & ec = system::throws ); };

-process_cpu_clock
+process_cpu_clock can

-be considered as a tuple<process_real_cpu_clock, process_user_cpu_clock, process_system_cpu_clock>
+be considered as a tuple<process_real_cpu_clock, process_user_cpu_clock, process_system_cpu_clock>.

-process_cpu_clock
+process_cpu_clock provides

 a thin wrapper around the operating system's process time API.
 For POSIX-like